 Intimidating suit and complex breathing apparatus of Darth Vader

-Military-influenced uniforms of the Imperial Stormtrooper, Senate Guard and TIE Fighter Pilot
+Military-influenced uniforms of the Imperial Stormtrooper, Senate Guard, and TIE Fighter Pilot

 Yak hair and mohair costume of the towering Wookiee Chewbacca and Han Solo

-Intergalactic outfits of Senators Bail Organa, Mon Mothma and Mas Amedda
+Intergalactic outfits of Senators Bail Organa, Mon Mothma, and Mas Amedda

-Fierce armor of mercenary bounty hunters Jango Fett, Boba Fett and Zam Wesell
+Fierce armor of mercenary bounty hunters Jango Fett, Boba Fett, and Zam Wesell

-Elaborately detailed gowns of Queen Amidala, Queen Jamillia and their handmaidens
+Elaborately detailed gowns of Queen Amidala, Queen Jamillia, and their handmaidens

-Short films featured in Star Wars and The Power of Costume: The Exhibition provide a behind-the-scenes look at the creative process and include interviews with artists, designers and actors.
-The visitor experience will be enhanced by interactive flip-books featuring sketches, photographs and notes that capture the creative team’s inspiration and vision.
-In addition, visitors to the exhibition will have the opportunity to see themselves in one of the iconic costumes through a unique virtual experience provided by Platige Image, which specializes in designing CG imagery, 3D animation and digital special effects.
+Short films featured in Star Wars and The Power of Costume: The Exhibition provide a behind-the-scenes look at the creative process and include interviews with artists, designers, and actors.
+The visitor experience will be enhanced by interactive flip-books featuring sketches, photographs, and notes that capture the creative team’s inspiration and vision.
+In addition, visitors to the exhibition will have the opportunity to see themselves in one of the iconic costumes through a unique virtual experience provided by Platige Image, which specializes in designing CG imagery, 3D animation, and digital special effects.

 Advanced ticket prices start at $20.00.
 Special savings for groups of 10 or more are available with advanced reservation.
-Once open, the last tickets are sold 60 minutes prior to closing.
+Once open, the last tickets are sold 60 minutes before closing.
 For individual tickets and venue hours, visit http://www.discovery.com or call 866.9.TSXNYC (866-987-9692) or visit the Discovery Times Square Box Office.

-Lucas Museum of Narrative Art: The Lucas Museum of Narrative Art is a first-of-its kind institution, designed to serve as the country’s premiere venue for understanding the connections and lineage of illustrative and visual art.
+Lucas Museum of Narrative Art: The Lucas Museum of Narrative Art is a first-of-its-kind institution, designed to serve as the country’s premiere venue for understanding the connections and lineage of illustrative and visual art.
 Conceived by George Lucas, the museum is based on the filmmaker’s passion for education and the role art can play in inspiring young people.
-The Lucas Museum of Narrative Art collection ranges from fine art to animation, from fashion to cinematic design and is comprised of works of the great masters of the Golden Age of Illustration through today’s digital artists, showing the ways culture is reflected in the popular art of any given time.
+The Lucas Museum of Narrative Art collection ranges from fine art to animation, from fashion to cinematic design, and is comprised of works of the great masters of the Golden Age of Illustration through today’s digital artists, showing the ways culture is reflected in the popular art of any given time.

 About Discovery Times Square: